 Interviews with intake staff verified that inmates, including any transferred from another facility, are given the same PREA orientation.
-Further questioning revealed that inmates who were LEP would be provided the orientation using a language telephone interpreter service or a Spanish speaking staff would be utilized, if available.
-For offenders that are visually impaired, a staff member would read the information to the offender.
-The video also has printed subtitles for the hearing impaired.
-Staff would assist any other disabled or impaired inmates that needed assistance, such as intellectually limited inmates.
+Further questioning revealed that inmates who were LEP would be provided the orientation using a language telephone interpreter service.
+The auditor verified the availability of the translation service contract as well as contracts for teleconference services for deaf inmates.
+For inmates that are visually impaired, a staff member would read the information to the inmate and they would be provided braille information, if they can read braille.
+The video also has printed subtitles for the hearing impaired and LEP inmates who speak Spanish.
+Staff would assist any other disabled or impaired inmates that needed assistance, such as intellectually disabled or developmentally disabled inmates.
 Information in multiple formats was available throughout the facility.
 Targeted interviews with staff indicated that the facility will make needed accommodations for identified inmates with disabilities.
-The Auditor observed PREA informational posters in all offender housing areas, intake, and public areas.
-The auditor interviewed inmates identified as having a disability.
-The inmates stated all stated that they understood the information that has been provided to them.
+The Auditor observed PREA informational posters in all inmate housing areas, intake, and public areas.
+The auditor conducted informal and formal interviews with inmates with disabilities.
+Some of the inmates did not remember the admission process, but those inmate who were higher functioning all knew how to report.